Pleural Effusion and Mesothelioma

 Nearly 1.5 million people in the U.S. are diagnosed with pleural effusion every year.[2]
 Causes range from infections to heart failure to cancer.

 Transudative pleural effusion occurs when pressure on organs and their blood vessels causes them to leak fluid into the pleural space.
 Exudative pleural effusion results from infections, inflammation, or tumors.
-This is the type that mesothelioma causes.
+Mesothelioma causes exudative pleural effusion.

 Fluid in the lungs is uncomfortable.
 It can be painful and restrict breathing.
 In some cases, it causes mild or no symptoms.
 The severity often depends on the underlying cause.